etychon/iox-ir1101-serial-port/README.md

 Cisco Industrial Router 1101 (IR1101) is equiped with a serial port that is of Data Terminal Equipment (DTE) type and only supports serial protocol RS232.

+## Introduction

+In this project we will connect a router Cisco IR1101 asynchronous serial port (async0) to a computer using a serial connection - note that this is different than accessing the router console using a serial port.
+In this case we will use a Cisco IOx container application to use an RS232 / RJ45 port on the IR1101.
+This is independant of the console port and not for configuring the platform.

+For convenience we will be using USB-to-serial converter, the same one we use for console, because that is something most people have.
+The the Cisco serial-console is not a "standard" serial pinout and is not compatible with RJ45 serial cables, therefore we will build a small adapter that allows to use the Serial console cable as a normal serial cable for this project.
+This is an optional step for education purpose only.

+Lastly an IOx application will be build using Docker, Python and pySerial to communicate with that serial port.
+In practice you may use this configuration to talk to any serial device, be it a Modbus device, a virtual RTU, a sensor.

 ## Hardware

 Cisco IR1101 RS232 port is following EIA/TIA-561 RS232 specifications and must be connected appropriately.
 For the serial RJ45 connector on this platform those three wires must be connected appropriately to the remote serial device: